Last Update: 2023 - 05 - 24

 What does PtrSafe do?
 It actually does … nothing.
 Correct, it has no effect on how the code works at all.

-The only purpose of the PtrSafe attribute is that you, as the developer, explicitly confirm to the VBA runtime environment that you checked your code to handle any pointers in the declared external function call correctly.
+The only purpose of the PtrSafe attribute is that you, as the developer, explicitly confirm to the VBA runtime environment that you checked your code to handle any pointers related to the external API function call correctly.

 Public Declare PtrSafe Sub Sleep Lib "kernel32" (ByVal dwMilliseconds As Long)